How To Save Time and Money With a Meeting Room Scheduler

 What Is a Meeting Room Scheduler System?

 Meeting room scheduling systems provide simple tools for reserving meeting rooms in an office or shared workspace.
-They maintain a centralized database that contains information about all the rooms that can be booked, such as the number of rooms available, their current status (free or occupied), and slots available for future use.
-Simply put, meeting room schedulers bring structure to the workplace by facilitating the process of booking meeting rooms.
+They maintain a centralized database containing information about all rooms that can be booked, including the number of available rooms, current status (free or occupied), and future availability slots.
+Meeting room schedulers bring structure to the workplace by facilitating the booking process.

-By keeping a real-time schedule of room availability, schedulers help avoid unfortunate events, such as no rooms available or overlapping bookings.
-The software provides a shared view of all the available rooms, showing whether they are in use or claimed for a specific time in the future, and is often paired up with additional hardware – such as display screens placed in front of the rooms showing current and future usage.
+By keeping a real-time schedule of room availability, schedulers help avoid unfortunate events such as no rooms available or overlapping bookings.
+The software provides a shared view of all available rooms, showing whether they are in use or claimed for specific times, and is often paired with additional hardware — such as display screens placed in front of rooms showing current and future usage.

-Thanks to the schedulers’ integration with calendaring and email software, organizers and participants can see or manage details, such as time and location, and send out electronic invitations.
-In addition, office managers can get an accurate and up-to-date view of company resource utilization at any time.
-Using permission settings, they can restrict access to scheduling tools to avoid confusion and ensure appropriate use of resources when needed.
+Thanks to integration with calendaring and email software, organizers and participants can see or manage details such as time and location, and send electronic invitations.
+Office managers can get an accurate and up-to-date view of company resource utilization at any time.
+Using permission settings, they can restrict access to scheduling tools to avoid confusion and ensure appropriate resource use.

-In a nutshell, meeting room schedulers provide an overview of available meeting rooms, synchronise with employees' calendar and email tools, enable them to book available meeting rooms and invite participants, and give office managers the tools to modify user permissions.
-And, since the average US employee attends 62 meetings per month, how to improve the meeting culture in organizations is an essential question for workplace productivity.
+In summary, meeting room schedulers provide: an overview of available meeting rooms, synchronization with employees’ calendar and email tools, the ability to book available meeting rooms and invite participants, and tools for office managers to modify user permissions.
+Since the average US employee attends “62 meetings per month,” improving meeting culture in organizations is essential for workplace productivity.

 Meeting Room Types

-The traditional conference room, featuring a large rectangular table with at least 10 formal-looking chairs.
-This setup tends to create quite the distance between participants, unfortunately.
-Such rooms work very well for monthly board meetings, but not for common meetings with just a few participants.
-And yet, it's not uncommon for 1-2 people to sit in a room suited for more than 10 people…
+The traditional conference room features a large rectangular table with at least 10 formal-looking chairs.
+This setup tends to create distance between participants.
+Such rooms work well for monthly board meetings but not for common meetings with just a few participants.
+Yet it’s not uncommon for 1-2 people to sit in a room suited for more than 10 people.

-Then there’s the huddle room, or huddle space.
-These are small, private spaces that seat only a handful of people.
+The huddle room (or huddle space) consists of small, private spaces that seat only a handful of people.
 They’re great for quick, impromptu meetings and collaborative work.
-Multiple small rooms are more space efficient than a few large conference rooms.
-Employees can then choose the ones they like best – which can only contribute to overall job satisfaction!
+Multiple small rooms are more space efficient than a few large conference rooms .
+Employees can choose the ones they prefer — contributing to overall job satisfaction.

-To avoid disturbing colleagues in an open-plan office, it’s important for employees to have access to segregated areas for phone calls or online meetings.
-Enter the phone booth / call pod.
-A phone booth is a small space that keeps the noise out, making it great for phone calls and video conferencing.
-One can talk privately without disturbing anyone – no wonder they’re so popular!
+The phone booth/contact pod is a small space that keeps noise out, making it ideal for phone calls and video conferencing.
+One can talk privately without disturbing colleagues in open-plan offices — no wonder they’re so popular .

 How It Works

-An efficient meeting room scheduler software helps employees easily access the rooms they need, while maximizing use of the office's space.
-It does this by connecting the office system (such as G Suite, Microsoft Exchange or Office 365) with a physical device (a meeting room display).
-Then, all you have to do is…
+An efficient meeting room scheduler software helps employees easily access needed rooms while maximizing office space use.
+It connects the office system (such as G Suite, Microsoft Exchange, or Office 365) with a physical device (a meeting room display).
+The process involves:

 Find a room.
-It sounds simple, because it is.
-Meeting room displays (or managers) are screens outside the meeting rooms that indicate their availability (for example, through different colors) and prevent disruptions in ongoing meetings.
+Meeting room displays are screens outside meeting rooms that indicate availability (often through different colors) and prevent disruptions in ongoing meetings.
 They can also show the duration of ongoing and upcoming meetings.

 Free up space.
-No longer need the room?
-No problem.
 If a meeting ends earlier, you can release the room and free up space for others on the room display.
 You can also extend your booking if a meeting takes more time than expected (as long as there isn’t one booked right after).

 Rely on an overview screen.
-Overview screens show several meeting rooms on one single screen, giving everyone an instant overview of what rooms are booked and saving them time, since they don’t have to go and physically search for one.
+Overview screens show several meeting rooms on one single screen, giving everyone an instant overview of booked rooms and saving time since they don’t have to physically search for one.

 Why Should I Invest in a Meeting Room Scheduler?

-When the frequency of meetings increase, so does the competition of meeting rooms – and did you know that time spent in meetings has actually increased with around 10% every year since 2000?
+When meeting frequency increases, so does competition for meeting rooms.
+Time spent in meetings has increased around “10% every year since 2000.”
 With a meeting room scheduler, you can easily eliminate room hoarding and wasted meetings, and improve meeting culture.
-If this isn’t reason enough, let’s take a look at a few more…

 Make Meetings Easy to Find, Book and Schedule

-Arriving to your booked room that's already being used by someone else or having people lingering outside your room can negatively impact your productivity.
+Arriving at your booked room that’s already being used by someone else or having people lingering outside can negatively impact productivity.
 Such situations lead to unhealthy competition over meeting rooms, resulting in overbooking, setting recurring meetings, and rooms booked far in advance.
-Time to reduce friction and ensure that meetings are about collaboration, not competition.
+The solution is to reduce friction and ensure that meetings focus on collaboration, not competition.

 Infinitely Customizable

-Room displays help employees see room availability, search for rooms on a visual floor plan, and even book directly on the display.
-They can be integrated with the calendar of the existing email client – so if you book a room on your calendar, it will also show up on the room displays and vice versa.
-Some offer a phone app to complement the room displays, so users can book a room anytime, from anywhere.
+Room displays help employees see room availability, search for rooms on a visual floor plan , and even book directly on the display.
+They can be integrated with the calendar of the existing email client — so if you book a room on your calendar, it will also show up on room displays and vice versa.
+Some offer a phone app to complement room displays, so users can book a room anytime, from anywhere.

 Implement Quickly

-New technology can feel challenging, but a meeting room scheduler is usually very easy to implement!
-To ensure that your digital transformation is successful, create an implementation plan to familiarize employees with it.
-Have them ask any questions they have about the new scheduling system and show them how it can improve their workday.
+New technology can feel challenging, but a meeting room scheduler is usually very easy to implement .
+To ensure successful digital transformation, create an implementation plan to familiarize employees with it.
+Have them ask questions about the new scheduling system and show them how it can improve their workday.

 Focus On What Matters, Not Room Logistics